 - display the current value of the slider somewhere on the screen.

 This makes the component even more composable because it will let you:

-- dynamically change the text in the input field; and
+- dynamically change the text in the input field;

-- set the initial position of the slider, or move its knob programmatically.
+- or move the slider’s knob programmatically.

 - If you’ve created components before and just need a reminder of how things are done: check the Simple But Smart example.